⚡ Action Alerts

 Take Action

-The Rhode Island Voting Rights Act (RIVRA) would codify into state law the protections of the federal Voting Rights Act of 1965, which the U.S. Supreme Court has continually weakened.
+The RIVRA would codify into state law the protections of the federal Voting Rights Act of 1965, which the U.S. Supreme Court has continually weakened.
 Codifying these protections in Rhode Island law shields voters here from any federal rollback of voting rights.
-The bill would protect Rhode Islanders from voter suppression and discrimination based on race or color, religion, sex, sexual orientation, gender identity or expression, disability, age, country of ancestral origin, or change in marital status.
+The bill would protect Rhode Islanders from vote dilution, voter suppression, and voter intimidation, and from discrimination based on race or color, religion, sex, sexual orientation, gender identity or expression, disability, age, country of ancestral origin, or change in marital status.

 Sponsors: Representative Katherine Kazarian (H 8334) and Senate President Valarie J. Lawson (S 3143).
-H 8334 is before the House Committee on State Government & Elections.

 Take Action!